Practical Potty Training

 We are jumping right into potty training with positivity and patience.
-As we go through our journey, we thought we would share tips of the trade.
+As we go through our journey, we thought we would share our practical potty training tips!

-We are jumping right into potty training with positivity and patience.
-As we go through our journey, we thought we would share tips of the trade.
+We are jumping right into practical potty training with positivity and patience.
+As we go through our journey, we thought we would share our tips on potty training.
 This post will give you an overview of Moms on Call’s “Triple P” method from Potty by Design.
-“Triple P” stands for patience, persistence and positivity – 3 things you will definitely need!
+“Triple P” stands for patience, persistence, and positivity – 3 things you will definitely need!

 - They are showing interest in others’ use of the potty.